BuildTheEarth/docs/en/onboarding/contributing/using-template.md

 The most important component of a standard page is the **Metadata**.
 It helps us keep track of changes to the documents we're working on, allows us to credit authors and helps translators keep track of what source data they're working with.

-Above we see a sample template for the metadata that should be present in every source file (any document not _being_ translated).
+Above we see a sample template for the metadata that should be present in every source file (any non-translation document).
 The components present are as listed:

 ### Document Title `title:`